 The recent atmosphere of reporting of alleged harassment has led to a number of high-profile cases and employee lawsuits.
 Employers would do well to take note.

-A recent study of employment practices litigation by Hiscox, a global specialist insurer, found that companies based in the U.S. had at least an almost 12 percent chance of an employment charge filed being against them.
+A recent study of employment practices litigation by Hiscox, a global specialist insurer, found that companies based in the U.S. had almost a 12 percent chance of an employment charge being filed against them.

 That number may be increasing.